Want a Comfortable, Bright Home? Orient it Properly on Your Building Lot

 Wind can also play a major role in the energy efficiency and enjoyment of your home.
 Wind directions vary depending on the season.
 Winds typically come from the southwest in summer and the northwest in winter.
 This will be especially important when it comes to patio and porch placement.
 Patios exposed to cooling breezes in the summertime will make for more enjoyable temperatures and fewer problems with insects.

 We know how important your home-building decisions are, but don’t forget about how you can let nature work for you.
 Experience more comfortable room temperatures and ideal lighting.
-Use wind to enjoy your outdoor space year round.
+Use the wind to enjoy your outdoor space year-round.
 And let your late risers sleep in peace!
-With a little strategic planning you can make the best choices for your home and your family.
+With a little strategic planning, you can make the best choices for your home and your family.